alex-muliande/gallery/README.md

-### Photo-Gallery
+### Gallerie
-##### Photo-gallery is a platform where users can display their photos for others to see, they can share the photos by coping the photo link and also add different categories of photo.
-Their friends can like the photos too.
+##### Gallerie is a platform where users can display their photos for others to see, they can share the photos by coping the photo link and also add different categories of photo..

 ### Requirements
 ##### These are the requirements you need to get the project running locally on your machine: